 Planning Activity in Frittenden

-The most common application types near Frittenden were tree works (5), discharge of conditions (3), full planning applications (1).
-The significant number of tree-related applications is typical for areas with mature tree cover or active tree preservation orders.
+The most common application types near Frittenden were discharge of conditions (4), full planning applications (3), tree works (3).

 Nearby Towns